Gassandrid/ewan.my/content/Notes/Intro to Psychology/Correlation and Data.md

 > No!
 There could be a third variable, such as **interest in human behavior** that causes both of these things to happen.

 This is why we cannot conclude causation from correlation alone.
 Third variables can always be at play.

+---

+## Research Designs

+*For this to work, we need to use the right research design.*

+**Experimental research:** research conducted in way that supports causal statements by manipulating a variable hypothesized to be causal and assessing its effects on a measured variable.

+### Experiments Reduce This Problem

+**Random Assignment:** a procedure used in experimental research in which a random method is used to decide which participants will receive each level of the independent variable